MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/install/account-permissions-and-security-settings-in-sharepoint-server-2016.md

 ### My Sites application pool account

 > [!IMPORTANT]
-> Information in this section applies to SharePoint Server 2016 only.
+> Information in this section applies to SharePoint Server 2016 and 2019 Public Preview only.

 The My Sites application pool account must be a domain user account.
 This account must not be a member of the Farm Administrators group.